Fred's ImageMagick Scripts

 • Multiplies the mask image by each channel image

-• Computes the average of the masked channel image
+• Computes the mean of the mask image (maskmean) and the

-• Computes the ratio of 255/average for each channel
+• Computes the ratio of maskmean/mean for each channel

 • Applies -recolor to the original image using the ratios